eafunk/audiorack/README.txt

 (key file) and .crt (cert file) files in the .audiorack directory in the user account the GUI server is running in, and set the paths in this configuration accordingly.
-NOTE: that webmidi for client control surface use and WebRTC require secure http to be configured.
+NOTE: that webmidi for client control surface use and WebRTC for live remotes require secure https to be configured with valid or selfsigned certificates.

 File settings is the next bar to expand and configure.
 Here you must set up a "tmpMediaDir" which is accessible from the GUI server and any